 The FDA has specific maximum usage levels for different types of food products, ranging from 0.35% in baked goods to 2% in processed vegetable juices (2).

-However, when side effects do occur, they typically include mild digestive symptoms like gas, diarrhea, bloating and cramps (19).
+However, when side effects occur, they typically include mild digestive symptoms like gas, diarrhea, bloating, and cramps (

-Summary: High amounts of guar gum can cause problems like intestinal obstruction and death.
-The amounts in processed foods do not usually cause side effects, but can sometimes lead to mild digestive symptoms.
+High amounts of guar gum can cause problems like intestinal obstruction and death.
+The amounts in processed foods do not usually cause side effects but can sometimes lead to mild digestive symptoms.

 While guar gum may be generally safe in moderation for most, some people should limit their intake.

-Summary: Those with a soy allergy or who are sensitive to guar gum should monitor or limit their intake.
+Those with a soy allergy or sensitivity to guar gum should monitor or limit their intake.

 In large amounts, guar gum may be harmful and can cause negative side effects.